Wayside School Gets a Little Stranger: Plot

-After Miss Nogard hears Ron thinking about how he didn't complete his homework, she continually calls on Ron for the review, intending to humiliate him.
+After Miss Nogard hears Ron thinking about how he did not complete his homework, she continually calls on Ron for the review, intending to humiliate him.
 She also always calls on students who got questions wrong and expresses her disappointment by assigning three pages of homework, in addition to redoing the previous homework.
 As a result, the students turn on each other, and Miss Nogard listens in on their bitter thoughts.